bootstrapworld/curriculum/lessons/coordinates/langs/en-us/slides.md

 {layout="Launch"}
 # Navigating a Grid

 Computers use numbers to represent a character’s position on screen, using number lines as rulers to measure the distance from the bottom-left corner of the screen.
-For our videogame, we will draw the number line so that the screen runs from 0 (on the left) to 1000 (on the right).
+For this example, we will draw the number line so that the screen runs from 0 (on the left) to 1000 (on the right).

 @image{images/1dPosition.png, "A number line with two circles on it, illustrating the distance between two characters in one dimension"}